 We’ll compare the C and C++ programming languages in-depth and help you decide which to consider learning in this article.

 Dennis Ritchie first developed C in 1972 at Bell Labs.
-It was originally made to run on the Unix operating system, then was later developed into the core of Unix.
-At its core, C is a general-purpose, compiled, and procedural programming language.
+It was originally made to run on the Unix operating system.
+Then, the core of Unix was modified to run on C. At its core, C is a general-purpose, compiled, and procedural programming language.
 It is statically typed, and it supports lexical variable scope and recursion.

 At the time of its creation, C was cutting edge, replacing assembly language as the go-to for operating systems like Unix and later Windows.
 It’s considered a low or mid-level programming language because it has a low level of abstraction.